• Share this on:

 Tips:

-• If you offer games and toys, consider expanding into playthings for outdoor areas (e.g. garden, beach, park).
+• If you offer games and toys, consider expanding into playthings for outdoor areas.

-• Give your own cultural patterns a twist to create the desired effect of playfulness.
-Do this respectfully.
+• Give your own cultural patterns a (respectful) twist to create a playful effect.

-• Imagine you are a child yourself when designing for this trend.
+• Imagine you are a child when designing for this trend.

 • Develop collections that are both playful and sustainable.
-Although sustainability tends to be quite serious in style (e.g. natural, spiritual), it does not have to be.
+Sustainability tends to be quite serious in style (natural, spiritual), but it does not have to be.

-• Study good practices of brands with a playful style, like those listed in the examples.
+• Study good practices of brands with a playful style.

-Digital technology becoming more important in every aspect of our lives, particularly in terms of consumerism.
-The COVID-19 pandemic has accelerated digitalisation.
-After the initial outbreak, digital adoption amongst both consumers and businesses made five years’ worth of progress in just eight weeks.
-In 2022, 15% of European consumers ordered furniture, home accessories and garden products online (in the 3 months preceding the survey).
-This varied from up to 10% in mainly Eastern European countries to nearly 30% in countries like Denmark and the Netherlands.
+Digital technology is becoming more important in every aspect of our lives.
+The pandemic has accelerated this.
+After the initial outbreak, digital adoption among both consumers and businesses resulted in 5 years’ worth of progress in just weeks.
+In 2023, 15% of EU consumers ordered furniture, home accessories and garden products online (in the months preceding the survey).
+This varied from up to 10% in mainly Eastern European countries to about 30% in countries such as Denmark and the Netherlands.

-In general, consumers prefer to buy from brands with both an online and a physical presence.
-Such hybrid or multi-channel retailers allow them to gather information and inspiration online, as well as in the physical store.
-Online is considered ‘better’ than offline across many criteria, including variety, reviews, price, comparison of brands and products and — perhaps surprisingly — fun.
-Online is inferior in only two aspects: the ability to try the right product, and advice from staff.
-This is why shoppers still want to go to a physical shop as well: to try that chair or feel the texture of that decorative cushion.
+Consumers generally prefer to buy from brands with both an online and a physical presence, so that they can gather information and inspiration online as well as in person.
+Online is considered ‘better’ than offline across many criteria, including variety, reviews, price, comparison of brands and products and – perhaps surprisingly – fun.
+Online is inferior in only 2 aspects: the ability to try the right product and get advice from staff.
+This is why shoppers still visit physical shops: to try that chair or feel that cushion.

 E-commerce

 Selling directly to European consumers through your own website can be complicated and costly.
-You are responsible for factors like aftersales obligations and consumer payment systems.
+You are responsible for factors like aftersales and consumer payment systems.
 For most exporters from developing countries, this is not feasible.
-In addition, the new General Product Safety Regulation requires you to have an ‘economic operator’ in the EU who is responsible for product safety.
-Supplying to a European wholesaler or retailer with a strong online presence is more feasible, as the importer will then take responsibility for stock and financial risks, along with most other aspects of marketing.
+In addition, the General Product Safety Regulation requires you to have an ‘economic operator’ in the EU who is responsible for product safety.
+Supplying to a European wholesaler or retailer with a strong online presence is more feasible.

-Important European HDHT trade fairs have now become hybrid, combining a permanent online presence with online business-to-business (B2B) marketplaces.
-Examples include Maison & Objet’s MOM platform and Messe Frankfurt’s affiliated nmedia.hub (formerly Nextrade), which facilitates direct B2B transactions.
-Such platforms allow convenient B2B sourcing and one-stop shopping.
-Other relevant marketplaces include Faire for small independent retailers and brands, and Fairling — particularly for sustainable and eco-friendly retailers and independent brands.
+Important European HDHT trade fairs have now become hybrid, hosting permanent online business-to-business (B2B) marketplaces.
+Examples are Maison&Objet’s MOM and Messe Frankfurt’s affiliated nmedia.hub.
+These allow for convenient B2B sourcing and one-stop-shopping.
+Other relevant marketplaces include Faire and Fairling.

 Digital innovations